GitMubarak/menukaart/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Best restaurant menu plugin that displays menu items in your webpage by using the shortcode: [menukaart]
+Best food menu plugin that displays menu items in your webpage by using the shortcode: [menukaart]

 == Description ==